hoomanist/hoomanist/README.md

 ### Hi there 👋

-Hi i am little programmer who only no some little basics of python and c and web development
+i am little programmer who only no some little basics of python and c and web development

 i am interested in unix and c i am using linux and recently freeBSD and OpenBSD for about a year